Industry Insights

 The Henry Ford Health Success Story: How the Health System is Combating Physician Burnout and Understaffing

-Recently, LigoLab Information Systems and Medical Laboratory Observer collaborated on a case study that focused on the steps taken by Henry Ford Health to combat two major ongoing problems in our industry: physician burnout and understaffing
+Editor’s Note: LigoLab and Medical Laboratory Observer collaborated on a case study that focused on the steps taken by Henry Ford Health to combat two major ongoing problems in our industry: physician burnout and understaffing.

-The four references used in the case study are listed here:
+Four references were used in the case study.
+They are listed here:

-How can the medical laboratory industry handle all-time-high testing volumes while also addressing the negative effects and mental strain that growing caseloads and understaffing have on medical laboratory personnel?
+How can the medical laboratory industry handle all-time-high testing volumes while addressing the effects and mental strain growing caseloads and understaffing have on medical laboratory personnel?

-Physician burnout and the shortfall of qualified medical laboratory technologists have gone from growing concerns to full-blown crises within the industry.
+Physician burnout and the shortage of qualified medical laboratory technologists have escalated from growing concerns to full-scale industry crises.

 Highlighting the Work of Henry Ford Health

-J. Mark M Tuthill, MD, is the Division Head of Pathology Informatics at Henry Ford Health and a strong voice when it comes to pathology informatics and the future of the medical lab.
+J. Mark M. Tuthill, MD, is the Division Head of Pathology Informatics at Henry Ford Health and a strong voice for pathology informatics and the future of the medical lab.

-In terms of burnout, Tuthill admitted that he’s very concerned about burnout and staffing challenges, noting that a lack of appreciation, interest, and compensation has slowed the med tech pipeline and is forcing current practitioners to do more with less.
+Tuthill admitted that he’s very concerned about burnout and staffing challenges exacerbated by a lack of appreciation, interest, and compensation - which has slowed the med tech pipeline and is forcing current practitioners to do more with less.

-“Look at what pathology labs have to do now to hire and retain staff.
+“Look at what pathology labs must do now to hire and retain staff.
 It goes beyond just bringing in med techs.
 The main challenge is finding qualified personnel to hire in the first place. ”

 A Physician Wellness Program Provides Needed Support

-Tuthill is an active participant in the “We Care Physician Wellness Program,” first established by the medical group’s Chief Clinical Wellness Officer, Lisa MacLean, MD, in 2017.
+Tuthill actively participates in his organization’s “We Care Physician Wellness Program,” established by Chief Clinical Wellness Officer Lisa MacLean, MD, in 2017.
 At that time, a wellness program such as this was uncommon, but according to Tuthill, there was a need for it even back then.

 “We were already recognizing signs of physician stress and burnout, plus a lack of availability for individuals who support physician activities.
 As a leadership group, we realized the need for wellness activities, especially for the professional staff.”